ethering/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

 Each new directory access made by BaseMount relies on the local FUSE device (/dev/fuse), the BaseSpace Sequence Hub API and the user's credentials.
 This mechanism means that, as currently available, BaseMount does not support the following types of accesses:

 - Cluster access, where many compute nodes can access the files.
 FUSE-mounted filesystems are per-host and cannot be accessed from other hosts without additional infrastructure.
-- BaseMount doesn't refresh files or directories.
-In order to reflect changes done via the Web GUI in your command line tree, you currently need to unmount (`basemount --unmount <mountpoint>`) and restart BaseMount.
 - In general, lots of concurrent requests can cause stability issues on a resource-constrained system.
 Keep in mind, this is an early release and stability will increase.
-- If you have terabytes of data in BaseSpace Sequence Hub, doing a "find" command or recursive "ls" or recursive "grep" on the mount is not recommended: it is likely to start consuming many GB of RAM and crash when the RAM runs out.
+- If you have terabytes of data in BaseSpace, doing a "find" command or recursive "ls" or recursive "grep" on the mount is not recommended: it is likely to start consuming many GB of RAM and crash when the RAM runs out.
 Yes, we'll handle this better soon!